Locally symmetric spaces and K-theory of number fields: Introduction

 If the manifold $M$ is not a homology sphere, but still possesses a fundamental class $\left[M\right]\in H_d\left(M;{\Bbb Q}\right)$, one can still consider and can use a suitably defined projection (see Section 2.4) to the primitive part of the homology to obtain

 An interesting special case, which has been studied by Dupont-Sah and others, is $K_3\left({\Bbb C}\right)$.
-By a theorem of Suslin, $K_3\left({\Bbb C}\right)$ is, up to 2-torsion, isomorphic to the Bloch group $B\left({\Bbb C}\right)$.
+By a theorem of Suslin (\cite{su}), $K_3^{ind}\left({\Bbb C}\right)$ is, up to torsion, isomorphic to the Bloch group $B\left({\Bbb C}\right)$.
 On the other hand, each ideally triangulated hyperbolic 3-manifold yields, in a very natural way, an element in $B\left({\Bbb C}\right)$, the Bloch invariant.
 By \cite{ny}, this element does not depend on the chosen ideal triangulation.

-A generalization to higher-dimensional hyperbolic manifolds was provided by Goncharov.
-He associated to an odd-dimensional hyperbolic manifold and flat bundles coming from the half-spinor representations, an element $\gamma\left(M\right)\in K_*\left(\overline{\Bbb Q}\right)\otimes {\Bbb Q}$, and proved its nontriviality by showing that application of the Borel regulator yields (a fixed multiple of) the volume.
+A generalization to higher-dimensional hyperbolic manifolds was provided by Goncharov in \cite{gon}.
+To an odd-dimensional hyperbolic manifold $M^{2n-1}$ and the flat bundle coming from a half-spinor representation he associates an element $\gamma\left(M\right)\in K_{2n-1}\left(\overline{\Bbb Q}\right)\otimes {\Bbb Q}$, and proves its nontriviality by showing that evaluation of the Borel class yields (a fixed multiple of) the volume.

 It thus arises as a natural question, whether other locally symmetric spaces and different flat bundles give nontrivial elements in the K-theory of number fields (and eventually how much of algebraic K-theory in odd degrees can be represented by locally symmetric spaces and representations of their fundamental groups).